WebFiori/docs/ai-introduction.md

 # Introduction to WebFiori AI

 WebFiori AI (`webfiori/ai`) is a provider-agnostic AI library for PHP.
-It gives you a single, consistent interface for chat completions, streaming, embeddings, image generation, tool calling, and Retrieval-Augmented Generation (RAG) across multiple providers — OpenAI, Google (Gemini / Vertex AI), Anthropic, and AWS Bedrock.
+It gives you one consistent interface for chat completions, streaming, embeddings, image generation, tool calling, and Retrieval-Augmented Generation (RAG).
+The same code works across OpenAI, Google (Gemini and Vertex AI), Anthropic, and AWS Bedrock.

 <meta name="description" content="Overview of the WebFiori AI library: a provider-agnostic PHP interface for chat, streaming, embeddings, images, tools, and RAG across OpenAI, Google, Anthropic, and AWS Bedrock.">

-> **Note.** `webfiori/ai` is a standalone library and is **not** a core part of the WebFiori framework.
-It does not ship with the framework — you must install it explicitly with Composer (see [Installation](#installation)).
-It has no dependency on the framework and can be used in any PHP project.
-The library follows its own semantic versioning, independent of the framework version this site otherwise documents.
+> **Note:** `webfiori/ai` is a standalone library and is **not** a core part of the WebFiori framework.
+It does not ship with the framework, so you must install it explicitly with Composer (see [Installation](#installation)).
+It has no dependency on the framework and works in any PHP project.
+It also follows its own semantic versioning, separate from the framework version this site otherwise documents.

 ## Why WebFiori AI

-- **Provider-agnostic** — the same code works across OpenAI, Google, Anthropic, and Bedrock.
-Switching provider is a configuration change, not a rewrite.
+It is provider-agnostic, so the same code runs against OpenAI, Google, Anthropic, or Bedrock.
+Switching provider is a configuration change rather than a rewrite.

-- **Standalone** — the library has no dependency on the WebFiori framework; use it in any PHP project.
+It is standalone.
+There is no dependency on the WebFiori framework, so you can drop it into any PHP project.

-- **Complete feature set** — chat, token-by-token streaming, embeddings with a built-in vector store, image generation, tool/function calling, and RAG.
+It covers the full feature set: chat, token-by-token streaming, embeddings with a built-in vector store, image generation, tool calling, and RAG.

-- **Production-ready** — retry logic, provider fallback with a circuit breaker, rate-limit awareness, caching, health checks, metrics, PII redaction, and audit logging.
+It is built for production, with retry logic, provider fallback backed by a circuit breaker, rate-limit awareness, caching, health checks, metrics, PII redaction, and audit logging.

 ## Requirements

-- PHP 8.1 or later
-- The `curl` and `json` extensions
+You need PHP 8.1 or later, plus the `curl` and `json` extensions.

 ## Installation

-`webfiori/ai` is a separate package — it is not bundled with the WebFiori framework.
-Add it to your project explicitly:
+Since `webfiori/ai` is a separate package that does not ship with the framework, add it to your project explicitly:

 ```bash
 composer require webfiori/ai